NickCMoore/harmonia-sinfonia/README.md

    - _Explanation:_ As a registered user, I can log in so that I can access my account and interact with the platform. `(MUST HAVE)`

+   Acceptance Criteria:

+      - Login form includes fields for email and password.
+      - Users can log in using their registered email and password.
+      - Upon successful login, users are redirected to the dashboard or homepage.

 2. **View Posts:**

    - _Explanation:_ As a registered user, I can view posts so that I can see content shared by other orchestra members. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Homepage displays a feed of posts from other members.
+   - Each post includes information such as title, content, author's username, timestamp, and like/comment counts.
+   - Posts are paginated with navigation options for easy browsing.

 3. **Create New Posts:**

    - _Explanation:_ As a registered user, I can create new posts so that I can share my own content with the orchestra community. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Post creation form includes fields for title and content.
+   - Title and content fields have character limits and validation rules.
+   - Members receive a success message after successfully creating a new post.

 4. **Delete Posts:**

    - _Explanation:_ As a registered user, I can delete my own posts so that I can remove content I no longer want to share. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each post includes an option to delete the post.
+   - Deleting a post prompts the member to confirm the action.
+   - Deleted posts are immediately removed from the member's profile and the feed.

 5. **Like Posts:**

    - _Explanation:_ As a registered user, I can like posts so that I can express appreciation for content shared by others. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each post includes a heart-shaped "like" button.
+   - Like count is updated instantly upon clicking the like button.
+   - Members cannot like their own posts.

 6. **Comment on Posts:**

    - _Explanation:_ As a registered user, I can comment on posts so that I can engage in discussions with other members. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each post includes a comment section for members to leave comments.
+   - Comments are displayed below the post content and sorted by newest first.
+   - Comment fields have character limits and validation rules.
+   - Members receive a success message after successfully submitting a comment.

 7. **Delete Comments:**

    - _Explanation:_ As a registered user, I can delete my own comments so that I can remove comments I no longer want to share. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each comment includes an option to delete the comment.
+   - Deleting a comment prompts the member to confirm the action.
+   - Deleted comments are immediately removed from the post and the member's profile.

 8. **Follow/Unfollow Members:**

    - _Explanation:_ As a registered user, I can follow/unfollow members so that I can customise my feed and stay updated on specific members. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each member profile includes an option to follow/unfollow the member.
+   - Members receive a notification when someone follows them.
+   - Members can view a list of users they are following and unfollow them if needed.

 9. **View Post Timestamp:**

    - _Explanation:_ As a registered user, I can view the timestamp of posts so that I can see when the posts were made for context. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Each post includes the date and time it was created.
+   - Timestamp format is standardised and easy to understand.

 10. **Notifications:**

     - _Explanation:_ As a registered user, I can receive notifications so that I can stay updated on interactions with my content. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Members receive notifications for new followers, likes, and comments.
+   - Notifications are displayed in a designated section of the website.
+   - Members can mark notifications as read or delete them as needed.

 11. **Search Functionality:**

     - _Explanation:_ As a registered user, I can search for posts and members so that I can quickly find specific content or users. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Search functionality is accessible from the navigation menu.
+   - Search results include relevant users and posts based on the search query.
+   - Members can filter search results by user profiles or post content.

 12. **Edit Profile:**

     - _Explanation:_ As a registered user, I can edit my profile so that I can update my personal information and preferences. `(SHOULD HAVE)`

+   Acceptance Criteria:

+   - Members can access the profile editing page from their dashboard.
+   - Profile editing page includes fields for updating display name, bio, profile picture, and cover photo.
+   - Changes to profile information are saved immediately and reflected across the site.

 13. **Like Comments:**

     - _Explanation:_ As a registered user, I can like comments so that I can show appreciation for other members' comments. `(SHOULD HAVE)`

+   Acceptance Criteria:

+   - Each comment includes an option to like the comment.
+   - Like count for comments is updated instantly upon clicking the like button.

 14. **Expand Posts:**

     - _Explanation:_ As a registered user, I can expand posts so that I can see the full content of a post without leaving the feed. `(SHOULD HAVE)`

+   Acceptance Criteria:

+   - Each post includes an option to expand the post for full view.
+   - Expanded posts display additional options such as editing or deleting the post.

 15. **Private Messaging:**

     - _Explanation:_ As a registered user, I can send private messages so that I can communicate privately with other members. `(COULD HAVE)`

+   Acceptance Criteria:

+   - Members can access the private messaging feature from their dashboard or user profile.
+   - Messaging system includes options for composing and sending messages to other members.
+   - Members can block or report other members directly from the messaging interface.

 16. **Reporting/Flagging:**
     - _Explanation:_ As a registered user, I can report or flag inappropriate content so that it can be reviewed by admins for action. `(COULD HAVE)`

+   Acceptance Criteria:

+   - Each post/comment includes an option to report or flag the content.
+   - Reporting a post/comment opens a dialog box for providing a reason for the report.
+   - Reported content is flagged for review by site moderators/administrators.

 ### Admin Users (EPIC C)